 The three libraries consulted with their regional education offices, and identified 15 under resourced schools (five in each region) that would receive classes.
 Librarians from the three regions visited Volta Regional Library to learn how to prepare their mobile libraries for the classes; how to use and maintain the solar panels and ICT, and to see the hands-on computer classes in action.
 They also attended a workshop for librarians and ICT teachers from the 15 selected schools at which librarians from Volta Region conducted training in how to manage large ICT classes using a limited number of laptops and how to use the pre-loaded educational content.

 "When we can practise, the examination becomes very easy because we always remember what we practise!
 The library’s classes have also helped us students to do online research - and to acquire more information about what we are taught in class." - Mary, a student from Western Region.

 Impact and achievements

-- The project won the respect of parents and recognition for the libraries.
+- The project won the respect of parents and recognition for the libraries in their communities.

-Watch EIFL's video about the Hands on computer classes for 1,800 Ghana children project:
+Watch EIFL's videos about the Hands on computer classes for 1,800 Ghana children project:

 Read a two-page case study about Volta Regional Library's successful pilot project.

 Read about more innovative public library services that contribute to education of children and adults.
 PLIP-EDUCATION